Inclusion in women’s world hockey championship emotional for Canada’s rookies

 Russia, last year’s bronze medallist, and Finland are also in Canada’s pool in Plymouth.
 Sweden, Switzerland, the Czech Republic and Germany round out the field.
 The medal games are April 7 at USA Hockey Arena.

-Canada hasn’t won world championship gold since 2012 in Burlington, Vt.
+Canada has not won world championship gold since 2012 in Burlington, Vt.
 The Americans have won six of the last seven, though their participation at the tournament was in jeopardy until recently.
 USA Hockey and the American women reached an agreement Tuesday after the players threatened to boycott the tournament if they didn’t get more equitable treatment, financial and otherwise, from their federation.

 Alex Carpenter scored the overtime winner last year in Kamloops, B.C., for a 1-0 victory over the host country.